On the Sensitivity of the Lasso to the Number of Predictor Variables: Optimal APSE Ratio

 Here we return to the independent predictors example in section~\ref{S:indep-pred}.
-To study the behavior of the optimal MSE, we evaluate the MSE for each realization on a simulated test set.
-Figure~\ref{f:sim_mse} presents boxplots of the ratios of the estimated optimal MSE with $p$ predictors to the estimated optimal MSE with the six true predictors where $p$ is taken to be 100, 500, and 1000.
-A comparison of this figure to the median optimal loss ratios presented in Figure~\ref{f:ratios_pgn} demonstrates that while deterioration is still observed, the optimal MSE ratios can be smaller than the optimal loss ratios due to the presence of the error variance in both the numerator and denominator of the MSE ratio.
+To study the behavior of the optimal APSE, we evaluate the APSE for each realization on a simulated test set.
+Figure~\ref{f:sim_mse} presents boxplots of the ratios of the estimated optimal APSE with $p$ predictors to the estimated optimal APSE with the six true predictors where $p$ is taken to be 100, 250, 500, and 1000 and $n = 100$.
+A comparison of this figure to the median optimal loss ratios presented in Figure~\ref{f:ratios_pgn} demonstrates that while deterioration is still observed, the optimal APSE ratios can be smaller than the optimal loss ratios.
+To understand why this is the case, note that the APSE is equal to

+where $\cdot^*$ is with respect to an independent test set.
+Thus, the optimal APSE ratios can be smaller than the optimal loss ratios due to the presence of additional terms in both the numerator and denominator of the APSE ratio.

+These figures also suggest that the deterioration pattern is less well-behaved when $p > n$ than it is when $p < n$, which is consistent with the results found in Section~\ref{S:indep-pred}.